California Court of Appeals Rules on Child Custody and Visitation - Chalmers v. Hirschkop

 The appellate court also stated it neither statute nor case law allowed the court to modify a final visitation order.

-When a child custody and visitation dispute like this one arises during a divorce, consult the experienced attorneys at Ginzburg & Bronshteyn.
+When a child custody and visitation dispute like this one arise during a divorce, consult the experienced attorneys at Ginzburg & Bronshteyn.
 Our knowledgeable Los Angeles family law attorneys are here to help clients throughout Southern California navigate the stressful path of family law matters.
 Please contact us online or call us at (310) 914-3222.